 "Loki, you didn't…" Thor said, laughing.
 "When?"

-"It was sixty two years ago, Thor," Loki said.
+"It was over sixty years ago, Thor, during the Second World War," Loki said.
 "We keep in amicable contact."

 "She was helping out after a bombing raid, and unlike her fellows, seemed most unperturbed by someone falling out of the sky.
 She had a calm and presence that marked her out as special, even among kings and queens," Loki said calmly.
 He smiled.
 "Dear Lizzie.
 I respected her even when I was going through my 'Midgardians are ants' phase."